And I Was In Thailand! (Part I)

 Photo of And I Was In Thailand!
 (Part I) by Zahid

-The answer could be in double digits.
-Triple!
+The answer could easily be in double digits—or even triple!
 I feel sorry for you.

-Well, This trip is a perfect example of what could happen if the wanderlust has been kept inside for so long.
+This trip is a perfect example of what happens when wanderlust has been bottled up for too long.

-It was September'16, me and my friend were planning for a trip to Gangtok (Sikkim) this time.
-The Pujo season seemed perfect to take a train to the uphills, because who gets a four day long weekend!
+It was September 2016.
+My friend and I were planning a trip to Gangtok, Sikkim.
+The Pujo season seemed perfect for a getaway to the hills—after all, who gets a four-day long weekend?
 Only the lucky ones.
-And my friend was not one of those.
+Sadly, my friend wasn’t one of them.

-So just a week before the date of departure, we had to cancel the tickets due to his work engagements (it was so painful clicking that 'Are you sure want to cancel the booking?' button)
+Just a week before our departure date, we had to cancel our tickets due to his work commitments.
+It was painful clicking the “Are you sure you want to cancel this booking?” button.

 Destiny.

-Every Indian bachelor, who has once been to Goa, has definitely made plans for Thailand for his/her next leisure holiday.
-With clean sandy beaches, leafy jungles, affordable stays, amazing cuisines and a welcoming culture, Thailand is an amazing destination for budget travelers as well.
+Every Indian bachelor who has been to Goa has inevitably dreamed of Thailand as their next leisure destination.
+With its clean, sandy beaches, leafy jungles, affordable stays, amazing cuisine, and welcoming culture, Thailand is perfect for budget travelers.

-'Dear Zahid, thank you for using Goibibo.
-Your booking id is *a long long alphanumeric code* for your trip starting 26th October.'
 This is in an excerpt of the text I received on my cellphone next moment.
-That S.O.B. made the bookings.
+That S.O.B. booked the tickets without telling me.

 Photo of And I Was In Thailand!
 (Part I) 1/7 by Zahid